Instant Pot Short Ribs Recipe

 Two pieces of short rib sit on top of a helping of mashed potatoes.

-These Instant Pot short ribs will be your family's favorite weekend dinner because these short ribs come out amazingly tender, succulent, and full of flavor.
+These Instant Pot short ribs will be your family's favorite weekend dinner.
+They always come out amazingly tender, succulent, and full of rich red wine flavor every single time.
+The Instant Pot cuts the cooking time dramatically without sacrificing any depth of flavor you'd expect from a restaurant-quality short rib dinner.

 Print Pin Video Rate